 Everything is subjective

 Some of these three measures are more subjective than others – but they’re all subjective.
 That’s why automated reporting tends not to be a good match for organisations that really want to understand media coverage in depth.
+If people need any essentials for boat or marine equipments, they can order by this link now!

 Even something like the ‘importance of media outlets’ can seem like it might have an objective measure at first glance (number of readers/viewers/listeners etc) – but within every reporting decision there are shades of grey that need to be defined by the organisation doing the reporting.